PRouzeau/BentSim/README.md

 This OpenScad application is intended to make blueprints and 3D model of a recumbent bike, trike or quadricycle with full geometry and steering.
+ It does now have a module to create a segmented fairing, in the same style as aircraft aluminium fuselage

 It is mainly thought for human powered cycles, but you can also use it for larger motorised machines.